 Everyone and their mom have fitness tips for you.
 Often they aren’t just wrong.
 They’re completely backward.

 I can see why.
 Exercise science is confusing.
-Year after year, the science seemingly contradicts itself.
+Year after year, science seemingly contradicts itself.
 To make matters more complicated, the literature is often confounded by vested financial interests.

 Over the last decade, I’ve trained alongside and worked with some top athletes.
 I’ve seen what works, what doesn’t, and everything in between.
 I’ve gone deep through the research to separate the good stuff from the rest.
 I’ve learned a lot in my fitness journey.
 Today I am sharing common fitness myths that I believed at one point over the years.